-Payment will be made within thirty-(30) days following receipt of a correct invoice and upon complete satisfactory receipt of product and/or performance of services.

-Invoices shall be submitted monthly during project operations.

-The Authority shall notify General Service Provider of any invoice adjustments required.

-Invoices shall contain, at a minimum, Authority RFP number, invoice number, remit to address, and itemized services description.

-The Authority will pay General Service Provider in an amount not to exceed the negotiated amount(s) which will be referenced in the agreement signed by both parties.

-Prior to making any payment, the Authority may require Contractor to furnish lien releases conforming to the requirements of California Civil Code section 8120, et seq., receipts or other evidence of payment from all persons performing work and supplying material to Contractor.
+- 1. Payment shall be made within thirty-(30) days following receipt of a correct invoice and upon complete satisfactory receipt of product and/or performance of services. - 2.
+Invoices shall be submitted monthly during project operations. - 3.
+The Authority shall notify General Service Provider of any invoice adjustments required. - 4.
+Invoices shall contain, at a minimum, Authority RFP number, invoice number, remit to address, and itemized services description. - 5.
+The Authority will pay General Service Provider in an amount not to exceed the negotiated amount(s) which will be referenced in the agreement signed by both parties. - 6.
+Prior to making any payment, the Authority may require Contractor to furnish lien releases conforming to the requirements of California Civil Code section 8120, et seq., receipts or other evidence of payment from all persons performing work and supplying material to Contractor. - 7.
+Contractor shall be required to make cash deposits for included timber and required deposits in advance of cutting and within 30 days of invoicing by UMRWA.
+These deposits shall be in cash in a form specified by UMRWA.
+Advanced deposits will be in such amounts as to maintain an unobligated balance sufficient enough to cover the value of timber to be cut.
+Contractor and UMRWA will agree on a systematic approach to provide sufficient advanced deposits.